commit-live-students/walmart_time_series_analysis/q02_stationarity/readme.md

 | variable | dataframe | compulsory | | Dataframe to be loaded |

 Returns:
 There is no return parameter for the function.
-The plot should be similar to (link to be pasted)
+The plot should be similar to https://github.com/commit-live-students/walmart_time_series_analysis/blob/master/images/Stationary_Statistic.png

 #### Things to ponder upon
 Although mostly flat, there is a a very small upward trend in mean